LaurieRhodes/asim-dns-collector/internal/receiver/asimdns/README.md

 ## Overview

 This directory contains the implementation of the ASIM DNS Collector, which:
-1. Captures Windows DNS Client events via ETW (Event Tracing for Windows)
+1. Captures Windows DNS Server events via ETW (Event Tracing for Windows)
 2. Transforms events into Microsoft Sentinel ASIM DNS Activity Logs schema
 3. Applies filtering to improve signal-to-noise ratio
 4. Exports the transformed and filtered data to Azure Event Hubs